Rocket League keeps anti-cheat on Linux and Steam Deck

 Psyonix has confirmed that Easy Anti-Cheat will continue to work in Rocket League without blocking Linux and SteamOS users.
-The decision allows the game to keep running on Steam Deck through Epic Games and Proton, following a similar approach to that adopted by 1047 Games with Splitgate: Arena Reloaded.
+The decision allows the game to keep running on Steam Deck through Epic Games and Proton, following a similar line to that adopted by 1047 Games with Splitgate: Arena Reloaded.

 Proton and Easy Anti-Cheat, a key compatibility 🎮